Highpoint2000/LiveMap/README.md

 # Live Map for [FM-DX-Webserver](https://github.com/NoobishSVK/fm-dx-webserver)

-This plugin shows the detected reception (PI code/station ID) in a map
+This plugin shows the detected reception (PI code/station ID) in realtime on a map

 ## v1.0